Downhill Racer: Filming

-Three weeks before the film was due to be shot, Paramount cancelled the film due to its $3.5 million budget but after reducing the budget, filming went ahead.
-Downhill Racer was filmed on location in Wengen and Unterseen Switzerland, Kitzbühel and Sankt Anton am Arlberg in Austria, Megève and Grenoble in France, and Boulder and Idaho Springs in Colorado, United States.
-Parts of the film were also shot at Sundance in Utah.
+Three weeks before the film was due to be shot, Paramount canceled it due to its $3.5 million budget, but after the budget was reduced, filming proceeded.
+Downhill Racer was filmed on location in Wengen and Unterseen, Switzerland; Kitzbühel and St. Anton, Austria; Megève and Grenoble, France; and Boulder and Idaho Springs, Colorado, United States.
+Other scenes were shot at the Timp Haven ski area in Utah (acquired by Redford in 1968, now Sundance Resort).
 Most of the skiing footage was shot from January 11 to February 1, 1969, during four World Cup races: Internationales Lauberhorn in Wengen, Internationales Hahnenkamm-Rennen in Kitzbühel, Grand Prix de Megève, and Arlberg-Kandahar in Sankt Anton am Arlberg.
 The off-season scenes were filmed in Colorado: the track scene at Potts Field on the east campus of the University of Colorado in Boulder, and the hometown street scenes in Idaho Springs, 30 mi west of Denver.
-The interior scenes of Chappellet's Idaho Springs house were filmed at Paramount Studios in southern California.
+The interior scenes of Chappellet's Idaho Springs house were filmed at Paramount Studios in Southern California.

-Sylvester Stallone appeared as an extra in the restaurant scene.
-A rare theater book listed that he was in this film.
-As Stallone was only an extra, he has no billing in the credits, and this book is now a very rare collectors' item.
+Sylvester Stallone appears as an extra in the restaurant scene.

 Release

 Theatrical

 Downhill Racer premiered at the Granada Theatre in Reno, Nevada, on October 28, 1969.
 The film was released one month after Butch Cassidy and the Sundance Kid, also starring Redford.
 It was re-released in the U.S. in July 1984 at the Filmex (Los Angeles International Film Exposition) for a 50-hour Sports Movie Marathon on July 5–20.
-The British premiere was at Romaine Hart's Screen on the Green known as the "coolest cinema in London" and the audience included Richard Attenborough, Laurence Olivier and Brian Forbes.
+The British premiere was at Romaine Hart's Screen on the Green known as the "coolest cinema in London" and the audience included Richard Attenborough, Laurence Olivier, and Brian Forbes.

 Home media

-Downhill Racer was released on DVD in Region 2 format on August 13, 2007 by Paramount Home Entertainment.
+Downhill Racer was released on DVD in Region 2 format on August 13, 2007, by Paramount Home Entertainment.
 The Criterion Collection DVD was released on November 17, 2009.